 Participants or his/her representatives may file a grievance with the Department via telephone, US mail or e-mail.
 The Department has written procedures for addressing grievances/complaints regarding services and supports provided in the intellectual and developmental disabilities services system (Quality Management Manual June 2007).
 These procedures specify that the Department staff are to determine the level of involvement of state staff in resolving complaints including, where indicated, direct complaint investigation by the Department staff and requirements for documentation of results in the Department complaint log.
 All complaints received via voice mail or e-mail are to be responded to within one business day.
-Primary involvement by the Department staff in resolving the complaint is generally only implemented when local efforts to resolve the complaint have failed, or if the complainant has a valid reason for not contacting the local agency (e.g., previous efforts to resolve similar complaint are to be commensurate with the seriousness of the complaint (e.g., a complaint regarding a health and welfare issue shall be resolved immediately, complaints regarding agency meal menu selection procedures should be resolved promptly, etc.).
+Primary involvement by the Department staff in resolving the complaint is generally only implemented when local efforts to resolve the complaint have failed, or if the complainant has a valid reason for not contacting the local agency (e.g., previous efforts to resolve similar complaints have failed, complaint involves a manager at the agency, fear of retaliation, etc.) Timelines for resolving the complaint are to be commensurate with the seriousness of the complaint (e.g., a complaint regarding a health and welfare issue shall be resolved immediately, complaints regarding agency meal menu selection procedures should be resolved promptly, etc.).
 The Department staff are responsible for follow-up with the complainant regarding resolution of the complaint and for documenting the complaint and its resolution in the Department's Complaint Log.
-The Department staff are also responsible for maintaining a written record of all complaints investigated by the Department staff.
+The Department staff are also responsible for maintaining a written record of all complaints investigated by the Department Staff.